jozefvaclavik/redmine_multipass/README.markdown

 #MultiPass SSO Authentication plugin for Redmine (v 0.0.1)

-This plugin is based on MultiPass gem (https://github.com/entp/multipass) and allows users to login to the application with Single Sign On (SSO) link.
+This plugin is based on MultiPass gem (https://github.com/entp/multipass) and allows users to register and login to the application with Single Sign On (SSO) link.
 Configuration on both sides (Redmine and Custom app) is needed.
 Please read Configuration instruction.